How To You Change The Speed Of Your Phyton Turtle

 Controlling Speed Dynamically

 You can dynamically change the turtle's speed during the execution of your program.
-This allows you to create animations with varying speeds.
+You can create animations with varying speeds because of this.
 Here’s an example of how to do this:

 import turtle